cstainbrook/Corn-Futures-Capstone/README.md

 ![Image of Results]
 (Figures/neuralnet_six_month.png)

-I am most pleased with my hit rate results, correctly identifying the direction of movement 75% of the time when the current price is at least 10% different from my predicted price.
-This climbs to 98% when the current price is at least 30% different from my predicted price.
+I am most pleased with my hit rate results, correctly identifying the direction of price movement 70% of the time when the current price is at least 10% different from my predicted price.

+![Image of Results]
+(Figures/profits_hist_six.png)

 Through the EDA process, I also uncovered some interesting phenomena in the data.
 As shown below, the introduction of corn syrup and E85 produced demand shocks that appear to be correlated with a steep increase in price.
 One can immediately see the dynamics of supply and demand over time in the second graph, as the increase in production has led to a consistent decline in inflation adjusted price.